Baha2490/cryptopals/README.md

 # cryptopals
-Solutions of the http://cryptopals.com/ challenges.
+Solutions to the http://cryptopals.com/ challenges in Python.